-- (1) In assessing the safety balanced scorecard, the Board may, in its discretion, have regard to the results achieved against the measures comprising the scorecard without applying a specific weighting to any particular measure.
-The balanced scorecard category measures include: Personal Safety; Process Safety; Environmental; Significant Event Management; and the Zero Harm Plan. - (2) Adjusted means that results have been normalised to remove the impact of foreign exchange and commodity price movements.
+(1) In assessing the safety balanced scorecard, the Board may, in its discretion, have regard to the results achieved against the measures comprising the scorecard without applying a specific weighting to any particular measure.
+The balanced scorecard category measures include: Personal Safety; Process Safety; Environmental; Significant Event Management; and the Zero Harm Plan.

+(2) Adjusted means that results have been normalised to remove the impact of foreign exchange and commodity price movements.

 Where any Individually Material Item (IMI) is separately recognised in the financial report, the Board will have discretion to include or exclude the IMI for the purpose of determining any STI award, taking into account the nature of the IMI and having regard to whether, in the circumstances, it would be appropriate for the IMI to be attributable to Management.
 Determination of the extent to which each of the above measures was satisfied was based on a review by the Board of the audited financial report and performance of the Group for the financial year, following the annual performance review process for the Executives.

-Are there minimum performance levels which must be achieved before awards can be made under the STI?
 For the 2023 financial year, to ensure STI awards are aligned with business performance outcomes, the Board determined that an STI Financial Gate would operate.
 The STI Financial Gate reflects a requirement to exceed a designated level of the Group's NPAT performance, or all non-safety components of the STI will be capped at a maximum of target payment.
 The STI Financial Gate does not apply to any awards payable in relation to the Zero Harm performance condition, reflecting the primacy of safety.